About Carmine Campione

 Carmine Campione’s Story

 Carmine was raised in the greater Cincinnati area.
 His first experience with wine was at the young age of 11.
-While attended the Children’s International Summer Interchange in Lyon and Paris, France, he met up with a friend of his father’s.
+While attending the Children’s International Summer Interchange in Lyon in Paris, France, he met up with a friend of his father’s.
 Considering the need to bring home a gift for the Campione family, he asked this friend to sell him a “good” bottle of wine.
 (He had all of $40 dollars to spend in 1977, which at the time seemed like more than enough!)
 Instead of a sale, the friend went into his cellar and offered a bottle of 1971 Bordeaux – Chateau Dillon from the Haut Medoc region as a personal gift.
 Carmine returned home, where the family promptly and immensely enjoyed the gift of wine.
 Later, when Carmine researched the wine, he discovered its value at over $400!
 Suddenly and at an early age, Carmine understood the economic value of good wine!

 Carmine’s earliest professional experience was with the US Army.
 There he served as infantry, battalion foreign weapons specialist, chemical NCO, battalion radio transmitter operator, and often point man for large and small contingents.